reshmapaul/unblockss/content/blog/The Secret Society that Is AIML Powered Clinical Decision Support (CDS).md

 ---
-title: "The Secret Society that Is AIML Powered Clinical Decision Support (CDS)"
+title: "The Secret Society that Is AI/ML Powered Clinical Decision Support (CDS)"
 date: "2022-10-25"
 banner : "/images/blogs/AIML-powered-clinical-decision-support.jpg"
 ogType: "article"
-ogTitle: "The Secret Society that Is AIML Powered Clinical Decision Support (CDS) | Unblock Health"
+ogTitle: "The Secret Society that Is AI/ML Powered Clinical Decision Support (CDS) | Unblock Health"
 ogDescription: "I'm finding that when specifically asked, doctors do not want to discuss the AI/ML/NLP enabled tools they use that may help guide their decision-making about an individual patient's care & care coordination."
 ogImage: "/images/blogs/AIML-powered-clinical-decision-support.jpg"
 twitterImage: "/images/blogs/AIML-powered-clinical-decision-support.jpg"